 NYSDEC will consider public comments, and revise the draft cleanup plan if necessary, before approving the proposed remedy.
-The NYSDOH must concur with the proposed remedy.
+The New York State Department of Health (NYSDOH) must concur with the proposed remedy.
 After approval, the proposed remedy becomes the selected remedy.
 The selected remedy is formalized in the site Decision Document.

-The Applicant may then design and perform the cleanup action to address the Site contamination with oversight from both the NYSDEC and NYSDOH.
+The Applicant may then design and perform the cleanup action to address the site contamination.
+NYSDEC and NYSDOH oversee the activities.
 When the Applicant completes cleanup activities, it will prepare a final engineering report that certifies that cleanup requirements have been achieved or will be achieved within a specific time frame.
 NYSDEC will review the report to be certain that the cleanup is protective of public health and the environment for the intended use of the site.